 VII.
-Disciplinary Action Following MDR Determination that there is a Manifestation
+Disciplinary Action Following MDR Determination that there is a Manifestation process.

-A student with a disability whose behavior is determined to be a manifestation of his or her disability may not be disciplined except to the extent a removal is otherwise permitted by law.
-The student may be removed to a more restrictive placement by following change in placement procedures through the IEP process.
 The IEP team must conduct or review an FBA and/or BIP as provided in Section III.

+A student with a disability whose behavior is determined to be a manifestation of the student's disability may not be disciplined except to the extent a removal is otherwise permitted by law.
+The student may be removed to a more restrictive placement by following change in placement procedures through the IEP